Khashiev/CareerTrack2/README.md

 1. Find someone who works in a current position or manages such a team.
 2. Ask for feedback on the resume (preferably in a correspondence format).
-3. Attach feedback.
+3. Include the feedback.
-4. Mention what you changed after getting feedback.
+4. Mention what you changed after receiving feedback.

-_\*You could use the School 21 community._
+You could use the School 21 community.

 ## Exercise 02

-### Cover letter
+### Cover Letter

 Action Algorithm:

-1. Write a cover letter to the selected job opening.
+1. Write a cover letter for the selected job opening.
 2. Answer the two main questions in your cover letter:
   - Why does the company need you?
   - Why do you need the company?

->Please leave feedback on the project in the [feedback form.](https://forms.gle/EswurHPem46cnxCZA)
+>Please leave feedback on the project in the [Feedback Form](https://forms.gle/EswurHPem46cnxCZA).